City hall and community center now open

 Staff are available by phone or email.

 The stay at home order has been lifted and replaced with "Stay Safe MN."
-This new order encourages everyone to stay close to home, but allows social gatherings of 10 people or less.
+This new order encourages everyone to stay close to home, but allows social gatherings of 10 or 25 people or less depending on location.
 Social distancing, masks, handwashing, and other safety measures are still encouraged.

 For more information on the stay at home order, visit mn.gov/stayhomemn.